web-platform-tests/rfcs/README.md

 Most changes in web-platform-tests can be made directly in pull requests following the usual review process.

-The RFC (request for comments) process is used to request wider review for substantial changes, which might impact other stakeholders or users of web-platform-tests.
+This RFC (request for comments) process is used to request wider review.

 ## When to use the RFC process

-A few examples where the process is likely to be useful:
+Use this process for substantial changes which would impact other stakeholders or users of web-platform-tests.
+Examples of where it is likely to be useful:

  - Changes in [resources/](https://github.com/web-platform-tests/wpt/tree/master/resources)
    which would affect many test authors, such as extending testharness.js.